 We make a number of different kefir smoothies; all have a quarter of a banana and half a teaspoon of honey.
-I am prediabetic so I have to keep the glycemic load down.
-Raised blood-glucose from chronic excessive carbohydrate consumption is a killer; literally.
+Those who are prediabetic must keep the glycemic-load down.
+Raised blood glucose from chronic excessive carbohydrate consumption is a killer; literally.

 How to make kefir, the easiest probiotic in my opinion, in your own kitchen is not higher mathematics; sauerkraut is an alternative but a lot more long-winded.

 Another of my favourites, also a less difficult probiotic, is this fermented peppadew sauce; you can use any chili that is readily available.

 Another is this wheat beer made using natural honey instead of sugar; each probiotic provides different bugs adding to the diversity.
 Actually we should regularly be enjoying several.

 Whilst even small amounts of alcohol are unfortunately deleterious, increasing the risk of malignant breast tumours, Blue Zone folk drink several glasses of unpasteurised natural local wines daily with their meals; they act as a probiotic.